Winter Symposium: Transformation without Apocalypse

 November 1-2, 2012

 This symposium considered the range of language we currently use to grapple with wildland fire; looked toward new metaphors; and revitalized language that might help us forge ever more thoughtful, realistic, flexible, and creative relationships with wildland fire.
 Read the Press Release about keynote speaker Stephen J. Pyne, biographies of the speakers, and a schedule of the symposium.
+Learn more in these reports: Post-event Summary Report, Engaging the Humanities to Address Wildland Fire, and The Literature of Fire: An Analysis and Bibliography.

 The Power of Nature: Mt.
 St. Helens, 1980 - 2010